Many times we will see headlines in the news media about a verdict in a personal injury case reaching many millions of dollars.

-All victim of personal injuries are entitled to regular, compensatory damages they suffer when they can prove a person was negligent in causing them harm, but not every victim is entitled to punitive damages.
+All victims of personal injuries are entitled to regular, compensatory damages they suffer when they can prove a person was negligent in causing them harm, but not every victim is entitled to punitive damages.

 Punitive damages are reserved for those cases in which a bad actor goes beyond mere negligence and causes a great deal of harm.

 The public policy behind allowing punitive damages in a personal injury case is complex and includes: